dapperlabs/nba-smart-contracts/README.md

 - `pub event ContractInitialized()`

-    This event is emitted when the `TopShot` contract is created
+    This event is emitted when the `TopShot` contract is created.

 #### Events for plays
 - `pub event PlayCreated(id: UInt32, metadata: {String:String})`